 For the moment, ignore the "brownian" parameter which is handled in a later step.

 Write code and tests for a do_whole_grid() function which calls do_gravity() once for every x,y in the grid.
+This is the function that goes through all the x,y, calling your other functions.
 Return the grid when done.
 Write two tests, with at least one test featuring a 3x3 world with sand at the top row.
-Pass 0 for the brownian parameter to do_whole_grid().
+In your test, pass 0 for the brownian parameter to do_whole_grid().

 The standard y/x nested loops go through the coordinates top-down, and normally that's fine.
-However, in this case, it's important to reverse the y-direction, going bottom-up, i.e. visit the bottom row y = height-1 first and the top row y = 0 last.
+However, in this case, it's important to reverse the y-direction, going bottom-up, i.e. visit the bottom row y = height-1 first, then y = height - 2, and so on with the top row y = 0 last.
 Suggestion: use the

 What's wrong with regular top-down order?
 Suppose the loops went top-down, and at y=0, a sand moved from y=0 down to y=1 by gravity.
 Then when the loop got to y=1, that sand would get to move again.
 Going bottom-up avoids this problem.